Integrated Clinical Care for Urogynecology and Reconstructive Pelvic Surgery

 Our multidisciplinary approach allows a woman’s needs to be met in one visit, in which she can see several providers.
 Our group is highly collaborative; we review all cases together and even perform multiple procedures concurrently on patients who require surgery.

-U.S. News & World Report ranked Loyola urology as high performing in its 2015-16 Best Hospitals list, meaning it was among the top 25 percent of hospitals offering this specialty.
+Loyola's urology program is rated among the top nationally.
 We were also one of the first medical centers in the Chicago area to offer minimally invasive pelvic surgery to treat fecal, urinary and vesicovaginal fistulas, incontinence and other urogynecologic conditions.

 As part of an academic medical center, Loyola’s expert clinicians perform and teach the latest surgical techniques and medical treatments in numerous locations across the Chicago area.
 In addition, our nurses have earned Magnet status, which means they have been recognized for delivering the highest level of care.